confluentinc/jmx-monitoring-stacks/jmxexporter-prometheus-grafana/README.md

 ## Integration with `Confluent for Kubernetes` using the `kube-prometheus-stack`

 The [cfk](./cfk) folder contains a Prometheus ServiceMonitor for each component that will label and filter the metrics for the Grafana dashboards.
-It is configured to use a custom resource name that follows the Confluent for Kubernetes examples, update the `cr-name` if using a different name.
+It is configured to use a custom resource name that follows the Confluent for Kubernetes examples; update the `cr-name` if using a different name.

 Adding a Grafana dashboard as a ConfigMap:
 ```